BrianLi009/PhysicsCheck/README.md

 **compute_canada:** the cubing and solving of high order graph might require computing resources, in our case, Compute Canada were used

+**simplification:** contains script relavant to simplification in the pipeline

 **Pipeline:**

 dependencies: maplesat-ks, cadical, networkx, z3-solver, and march_cu from cube and conquer.
 Run dependency-setup.sh for dependency setup